-Our previous regional course locations have included Las Vegas, NV, Indianapolis, IN, Chicago, IL, Seattle, WA, Houston, TX, Jacksonville, FL, Ranchos Los Amigos (CA), Louisville, KY, Charleston, SC, Tampa, FL, Raleigh, NC, Charleston, SC, Tulsa, OK, Rochester, NY, and Salem, NH (just north of Boston, MA), to name just a few.
+Our previous course locations have included Las Vegas, NV, Indianapolis, IN, Chicago, IL, Seattle, WA, Houston, TX, Jacksonville, FL, Ranchos Los Amigos (CA), Louisville, KY, Charleston, SC, Tampa, FL, Raleigh, NC, Charleston, SC, Tulsa, OK, Rochester, NY, Miami, FL, and Salem, NH (just north of Boston, MA), to name just a few.

 Course locations are always listed on the website as soon as we have confirmed them.
 Other sites are almost always under consideration but we will not post them on the site until they are confirmed.

 We tend to alternate regions in the United States from year to year, but will occasionally repeat a location